lastnameisgold/triviata_app_frontend/README.md

 # triviata_app
-An app that allows people to create and take quizzes.
+ is a quiz and flashcard platform that allows users to create and utilize quizzes and flashcards made by others.